 Leah Olson, class of 2013, is now in her second season at the American School‘s Agora in Athens excavations.
 She studied classics, history, and archaeology while at Evergreen.

 The analytical, research, and writing skills developed in the study of history are a strong preparation for many fields.
-Many have continued their education with advanced degrees, both in history and in related fields like classics and archaeology, European studies, American studies, and creative writing.
+Many have continued their education with advanced degrees, both in history and in related fields such as classics and archaeology, European studies, American studies, and creative writing.

 Evergreen graduates with a history emphasis have gone on to careers as lawyers, teachers, librarians, archivists, museum professionals, journalists, and historians.